scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 Distributing Recommendation Computations
 ----------------------------------------
 For large data sets with millions of preferences, the current approaches for single machines would have trouble processing recommendations in the way we have seen in the last sections.
-It is necessary to deploy a new type of recommender algorithms using a distributed computing approach.
-One of the most popular paradigms is the MapReduce and Hadoop.
+It is necessary to deploy a new type of recommender algorithms using a distributed and parallelized
+computing approach.
+One of the most popular paradigms is the MapReduce and Hadoop [Hadoop]_.

 Crab didn't support at the time of writting this paper distributed computing, but we are planning to develop variations on the item-based recommender approach in order to run it in the distributed world.
 One of our plans is to use the Yelp framework mrJob which supports